MatthewWaller/SwiftOrrery/README.md

 # SwiftOrrery
-Using NASA paper to accurately model orbital paths in Swift
+Using NASA paper to accurately model orbital paths in Swift.
+Used in the iOS/iPad app SolarScene.

 Much of the documentation is in the playground itself in comments.